In an earlier blog post I wrote about Autodiscover changes, especially when using Outlook 2016 Click-to-Run.

 So, if you want to exclude the SCP and Root Domain check, you can add these DWORDS as shown in the following figure:

-Now when running the Test E-Mail Autoconfiguration option in your Outlook client you’ll see that it is way faster than before:
+Now when running the Test E-Mail Autoconfiguration option in your Outlook client you’ll see that it is much faster than before:

 You can play around with these registry keys and see what’s the best solution in your environment with your clients.